kleeloy/post-install-config/README.md

 <img src="https://github.com/kleeloy/post-install-config/blob/main/Diagrams/configure_teams_lab_3.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Configured roles to create a new supreme admin role, getting all permissions.
+Logged in as the admin, I Configured roles to create a new supreme admin role, getting all permissions.
 Configured departments and created a systems admin department.
 Configured teams to be able to pull specefic teams to perform specefic tasks.
 Created a level 1 and level 2 support
 </p>
 <br />